gophish/gophish/README.md

 Gophish is an open-source phishing toolkit designed for businesses and penetration testers.
 It provides the ability to quickly and easily setup and execute phishing engagements.

 ###Current Status
+**Update 08/15/2015 - Finishing up a rewrite of the frontend to jQuery.
+Should be fairly stable, but bear with me as things are finished up**

 Development of gophish is currently ongoing.
 It is not anywhere close to being functional yet, but should get there soon.

 Until then, you can keep up-to-date with development news and articles on [my blog](http://jordan-wright.github.io/blog/categories/gophish/).